electrikmilk/spark/ReadMe.md

 ## Features

 - Randomness
-- Reactive stores for data, media queries and data returned from HTTP requests like a JSON API
+- Reactive stores for data, media queries, and data returned from HTTP requests like a JSON API
 - Canvas abstraction
 - Global references
 - Element rendering abstraction